MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 > [!NOTE]
 > With [!INCLUDE[prod_short](../includes/prod_short.md)] 2022 release wave 2, the **AL:Go!** template for creating new AL projects in Visual Studio Code, now enables explicit `with` statements by default, by adding the `NoImplicitWith` option to the `features` property in the generated app.json file.

-The extensibility model and the AL programming language is a successor to the C/AL language.
+The extensibility model and the AL programming language are successors to the C/AL language.
 And the `with` statement has up until now been supported in AL. While using the `with` statement might make code harder to read, it can also prevent code in [!INCLUDE[prod_short](includes/prod_short.md)] online from being upgraded without changes to the code or even worse - upgraded, but with changed behavior.
-We distinguish between two types of with statements; the explicit type of `with` using the keyword, and the implicit with which is not expressed directly in code.
-The next sections describe these one by one.
+We distinguish between two types of with statements; the explicit type of `with` using the keyword, and the implicit with which isn't expressed directly in code.
+The next sections describe the explicit and implicit types one by one.

 ## The explicit with statement

 In [!INCLUDE[prod_short](includes/prod_short.md)] online your code is recompiled when the platform and application versions are upgraded.
-The recompilation ensures that it is working and the recompile regenerates the runtime artifacts to match the new platform.
-Breaking changes without due warning are not allowed, but the use of the `with` statement makes it impossible, as Microsoft, to make even additive changes in a completely non-breaking way.
-This problem is not alone isolated to changes made by Microsoft; any additive change has the potential to break a `with` statement in consuming code.
+The recompilation ensures that it's working and the recompile regenerates the runtime artifacts to match the new platform.
+Breaking changes without due warning aren't allowed, but the use of the `with` statement makes it impossible, as Microsoft, to make even additive changes in a non-breaking way.
+This problem isn't alone isolated to changes made by Microsoft; any additive change has the potential to break a `with` statement in consuming code.

 The following example illustrates code written using the `with` statement; referred to in this context as the explicit `with`.